akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The cart lurched forward.
 The woman let out a breath.
 “John, just think, if our daughters were a little older…”

 But Beatrice was no longer listening.
 Her hands were cold, her eyes shut, her head pounding. *Surely they were looking for me.
 For me.
-But why didn't anyone tell me earlier?
+But why didn’t anyone tell me earlier?
 No. Surely not.*

 ---